The Song of the Blood-Red Flower: Plot summary

 Olof Koskela is a tramp and a logger who has the power to charm one woman after another.
-He is the son of a farmer who, after arguing with his father, leaves his home and settles down with a group of log drivers.
-As he travels along the stream of logs on the River Kohiseva, Olof always captivates the most beautiful girl in every village.
+He is the son of a farmer who, leaves home after an argument with his father and settles down with a group of log drivers.
+As he travels along the stream of logs on the River Kohiseva, Olof always charms the most beautiful girl in every village.
 Olof does not call his charming girls real names, but invents descriptive nicknames such as Clematis, Gazelle, Daisy and Rowan.
 However, he always forgets his love when moving to a new place.
 Olof exudes emotion at every moment: “Only while we are young, only while the flood of youth runs free and bright in our veins can we be happy.
 And they are the greatest who dare to demand their share of life in full, to plunge unafraid into the waters, letting the waves break on their temples and life's salt flood wash their cheeks.”